-- (i) interest on financial assets and financial liabilities measured at amortised cost; and - (ii) interest on debt instruments measured at FVOCI.
+- (i) interest on financial assets and financial liabilities measured at amortised cost; and - (ii) interest on debt instruments measured at fair value through other comprehensive income (FVOCI).

 Interest expense presented in the statement of profit or loss arises from financial liabilities measured at amortised cost.